How to Build a Free Study Plan for Any Finance Exam (2026)

 When to Use a Manual Study Plan Instead

-The planner is a default for most candidates.
-There are three cases where a manual plan is reasonable:
+The planner is the right default for most candidates.
+Three cases where rolling your own makes sense:

-1. You have specific blocks of unavailability (sabbatical week, work travel month, family obligations) that are hard to express as a per-week capacity.
-Easier to author a manual week-by-week schedule that walks around the gaps.
+1. You have specific blocks of unavailability (sabbatical week, work travel month, family obligations) that don't map cleanly to a per-week number.
+Easier to author a week-by-week schedule that routes around the gaps.

-2. You are using a paid provider's structured course with sequenced video lessons that don't map to FreeFellow's topic taxonomy.
-Use the provider's pacing.
+2. You are using a paid provider's structured course with sequenced video lessons that don't line up with FreeFellow's topic taxonomy.
+Follow the provider's pacing.

 3. You are studying outside FreeFellow's covered exams.
 The planner only knows the 34 credentials FreeFellow supports.
-If you are taking the bar exam, MCAT, or USMLE, it cannot help.
+Taking the bar exam, MCAT, or USMLE?
+It can't help.

-For candidates in the first case, the per-exam manual guides (FRM Part 1, CPA, CFP, Exam P) are a good starting point.
+For the first case, the per-exam manual guides (FRM Part 1, CPA, CFP, Exam P) are a solid starting point.

 Frequently Asked Questions